-In “Should I use multiple asserts” we described the problem when using them in a single test.
+In “Should I use multiple asserts” we described the problem when using them in a single unit test.
 In the example I gave, while checking the result of a single operation, it still made sense to get information on both ends of the transaction.
-Debugging can unravel the issue, yet two separate test results shorten the way to the fix.
+Debugging the unit test can unravel the issue, yet two separate unit test results shorten the road to the fix.

 We are using asserts to lead us to the right problem to solve.
 But hey, we can do much worse.

-We’ll write a different test for checking the money transfer from the source account, but also add a check for the integrity of the account after the transfer.
+We’ll write a different unit tests for checking the money transfer from the source account, but also add a check for the integrity of the account after the transfer.

 public void getBalance_AfterTransfer_SrcAccountDecremented()